Gerardo-rios/reservation-api/README.md

 - `make mysql-cli`: Enter MySQL CLI
 - `make db-dump`: Dump the database
 - `make db-restore`: Restore the database from a dump
+- `make alembic-revision`: Create a new Alembic revision to commit new migrations
+- `make alembic-upgrade`: Upgrade the database to the latest revision

 If you don't have Make installed, you can find the equivalent Docker and Docker Compose commands in the Makefile.